This post may contain affiliate links, view our disclosure.

 In this section I explain the ingredients and give substitution ideas where applicable.
 For the full recipe (including the ingredient amounts), see the recipe card below.

 - Walnuts – Use raw walnuts here (not toasted) because they’ll toast as the cookies bake.
-In this recipe, walnuts serve two purposes: 1) we grind some into nut meal to act as a gluten free flour in the dough, and 2) we coarsely chop some and stir them in along with the chocolate chips.
+In this recipe, walnuts serve two purposes: 1) we grind some into nut meal to act as a gluten free flour in the dough, and 2) we coarsely chop some and stir them in along with the chocolate chips for added crunch.

-- Virgin coconut oil – I like the subtle coconut flavor that virgin coconut oil adds to these cookies.
+- Virgin coconut oil – Adds subtle coconut flavor to these cookies.
 However, you can use refined coconut oil if you don’t want a slight underlying coconut flavor.

 - Vanilla – I like to use 1 teaspoon of vanilla bean powder or the scrapings from 1 vanilla bean for these cookies.
 If you want a vanilla product that’s certified kosher for Passover, you could go with Gefen, which makes imitation vanilla extract and vanilla sugar.